Recognition for Kinship Carers

-A Statutory Declaration for all Informal Kinship Carers
+A Statutory Declaration for Informal Kinship Carers

 Informal kinship carers frequently report difficulty in establishing their authority to exercise day‑to‑day parental activities such as applying for children’s birth certificates and Medicare cards, and signing consent for medical procedures and extracurricular activities.
-Victoria, NSW and South Australia have Statutory Declaration templates for informal kinship carers in place; they vary as to what they include.
-Access these below.

 All kinship carers have the right to recognition and should be able to discharge their parental duties without bureaucratic barriers.
 The Parliamentary Friends have written to the Attorney-General, Mark Dreyfus KC MP on behalf of Kinship Alliance Australia seeking a Commonwealth Government Statutory Declaration template specifically for informal kinship carers.
 We understand that such a document does not require legislation.
 The Attorney-General’s response indicates that he has not yet appreciated the need, but as always, we persist.
 The Chair of the Alliance has responded to him directly providing further information and requesting reconsideration; copies of the letter have been sent to the Parliamentary Friends, and to the Minister for Social Services.
 We await a response.